KitchenAid KDTM404KPS Problems & Drain Pump Replacement — Fix Guide

 Safety Warning

-⚠️ ELECTRICAL HAZARD: Before beginning any repair on your KitchenAid KDTM404KPS, disconnect the dishwasher from electrical power by turning off the circuit breaker or unplugging the unit from the outlet.
-The dishwasher contains electrical components that can cause shock or injury if you attempt repairs while the unit is powered.
-Allow the dishwasher to cool completely before accessing internal components.
+⚠️ ELECTRICAL HAZARD: Before starting any repair on your KitchenAid KDTM404KPS, you need to disconnect it from electrical power.
+This means turning off the circuit breaker or unplugging the unit from the outlet.
+Remember, the dishwasher has electrical components that can cause shock or injury if you attempt repairs while it’s powered.
+Make sure to let the dishwasher cool completely before accessing any internal parts.

 ⚠️ WATER HAZARD: The sump area and drain pump assembly may contain standing water.
-Place towels and a shallow pan underneath before disassembling components to catch residual water.
+It’s a good idea to place towels and a shallow pan underneath before disassembling anything to catch any residual water.

 Common KitchenAid KDTM404KPS Problems and Quick Diagnosis